denny-dang/spring-22-labs/README.md

 Topics we covered:
     1. Classes and Objects in Python
     2. Setting up Flask, GitHub and VS Code
-    3. Creating your first server
+    3. Creating our first server

 ## Lab 3 - Deep dive into APIs and POSTMAN, Connecting SQL with Flask and customizing endpoints